frederic-perez/AmE-dictionary/data/dictionary.md

 __foment__ _v_ To promote the growth or development of. _Syn_ rouse, incite
 __FOMO__
 __food coma__ _idiom_
+__food for thought__ _idiom_ An event, a remark, a fact, etc. which should be considered very carefully because it is interesting, important, etc: _The lectures were very interesting and gave much food for thought._
 __food processor__
 __food stall__
 __food-handler's permit__